In 13 years of marriage, I’ve learned a thing or two about marriage. Actually, here are 13 things I’ve learned in marriage …

 As long as your marriage is OK and you know that you’re the one dealing with issues, try hard to not take it out on your spouse.

 On your wedding day, you made vows to God and your spouse.
 Remember those vows, and stay true to your word.

 Difficult times will come.
 Temptations will arise.
 You’ll want to give up on your marriage and walk away.
 DON’T.

 When you’re tempted to call it quits, remember what you promised to God.
-Even if you don’t care about keeping your vows to your husband or wife, you need to keep your vow to the Lord.
+Even if you don’t care about keeping your vows to your husband, you need to keep your vow to the Lord.
 Remember Ecclesiastes 5:1-5:

 “Guard your steps when you go to the house of God. … Be not rash with your mouth, nor let your heart be hasty to utter a word before God, for God is in heaven and you are on earth.
 Therefore let your words be few. … When you vow a vow to God, do not delay paying it, for he has no pleasure in fools.
 Pay what you vow.
 It is better that you should not vow than that you should vow and not pay.”

 Remember that once you say, “I do,” you’ve made a commitment.
 That commitment doesn’t change, even if your feelings do.
 Regardless of how you may feel, be faithful in word, thought, and action to your spouse.

 In your marriage, give 100 percent.
 Pray that your spouse would give 100 percent, too – and come right out and ask him or her to put the same effort into your marriage.

 When both a husband and wife do put their all into their marriage, expect amazing results.

 “Love one another with brotherly affection.Outdo one another in showing honor.”